KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

 {% include chapters.html %}
 ```

-That's it.
+That’s it.
 The only difference between the French index and the Polish index is the `language` variable in the YAML Front Matter.
 Everything else is handled by `chapters.html`.

 [This file](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_includes/chapters.html) (living in the `_includes` folder) is in charge of including all chapters from the current page language in the right order, including the donate partials.
 Thanks to `include_relative` tag, it gets extremely easy to do: